 It cannot be determined what impact any deterioration of the financial conditions of any taxpayer, whether or not protection under the Bankruptcy Code is sought, may have on payment of or the secondary market for the Bonds.
-None of the District, the Underwriter, the Financial Advisor (as defined herein), the Owner or their respective agents or consultants has undertaken any independent investigation of the operations and financial condition of any taxpayer, nor have they assumed responsibility for the same.
+None of the District, the Underwriter, PFM Financial Advisors LLC (the "Financial Advisor"), Avanti, the Owner or their respective agents or consultants has undertaken any independent investigation of the operations and financial condition of any taxpayer, nor have they assumed responsibility for the same.